This post contains affiliate links.

-Sheet pan eggs are one of the easiest ways to cook eggs, especially when you are looking for baked eggs for a crowd.
+Sheet pan eggs are one of the easiest ways to cook eggs, especially when looking for baked eggs for a crowd.
 It can be customized to whatever cheeses or vegetables you like or have on hand.
 Easiest breakfast ever?
-Possibly.
+You betcha!

 The best part about making eggs for a crowd is doing everything at once.
 Sure, it isn’t made-to-order, but everyone can enjoy company while the oven does the work.
 And then it’s perfect for individualizing.
 Add more cheese, have your choice of bread, the possibilities are endless.

-Take your pick!
+Take your pick of mix-ins!
 Select your favorite veggies or try something new.
+Jump down to the recipe card for exact measurements!

 - Eggs: Yes!
 18 eggs.
 Go big or go home.

 - Cheese: Eggs and cheese are the perfect pairing.
-I used sharp cheddar here, but you could use just about any type of meltable cheese!
+I used sharp cheddar here, but you could use almost any type of meltable cheese!
+If dairy-free, you can use dairy-free cheese shreds.

 - Veggies: I chose the classic bell peppers and mushrooms, but feel free to change things up.
 Spinach, tomatoes, broccoli, carrots, and zucchini would all be delicious (and healthy) additions!